Open Top Cars

 • No convertibles will be allowed to participate at any ACNA driving school that takes place “at speed.”
 This includes Audi TTs/R8s/S4s/S5s, Porsche Boxsters/Carreras, BMW 3/6/Z, etc…

-• Convertibles with factory roll hoops and/or deployable roll over protection will not be allowed.
+• Convertibles with factory roll hoops and/or deployable roll over protection will be allowed only in the novice and instructors groups (revised July 2018).

 The above excluded vehicles will be allowed to participate at the following venues were maximum speed is not to exceed 50 MPH if: